-INTRODUCTION: When I started my career in graphic design there were a lot of Photoshop tools that I thought I’d never touch.
-If it didn’t clone, buff, stitch, fill, recolour, enhance, warp, stretch, squish, enlarge, shrink, mask, sharpen, blur, merge, or patch I didn’t really see the purpose.
-However, I had always been an admirer of beautifully crafted abstractions.
-The digital art that designers were creating for a new aesthetic.
-3D blobs of colour, paint marbling, glitch effects, bizarre patterns, wild lighting effects, and simplified geometric designs are all examples of abstractions that add to the designer’s repertoire.
+When I started my career in graphic design there were a lot of Photoshop tools that I thought I’d never touch.
+If it didn’t clone, stitch, fill, recolour, warp, stretch, squish, enlarge, shrink, mask, sharpen, blur, merge, or patch I didn’t really see the purpose.
+However, I knew there were countless ways to design a new aesthetic.
+Abstract colour blobs were just one more design element to add to a designer’s repertoire.
 In this post, I explore the easiest way to create abstract colour blobs and take a look at a brush tool that is often overlooked–the Mixer Brush tool.

 Getting to know the Mixer Brush tool

-For anyone that thought the standard Brush tool was a powerful way of painting digitally…meet the Mixer Brush tool.
-Capable of sampling more than one colour at a time while simulating real paint mixing and brush wetness this tool is the answer to “What would a professional painter simulation program look like?”.
-There are a multitude of settings to explore here and I would encourage anyone that wants to create digital paintings to do a deep dive into the various settings to create their next masterpiece.
-However, for this tutorial we are just concerned about using the Mixer Brush tool with the Hard Round Brush Tip Shape with a Dry, Heavy Load set at Wet 0% , Load 100%, Flow 100%, Smoothing 100%, and Spacing at 1%.
+For anyone thinking the standard Brush tool is the only way of painting digitally…meet the Mixer Brush tool.
+Capable of sampling more than one colour at a time this tool is the answer to “What would a professional painting simulation program look like?”.
+It also simulates real paint mixing and wetness.
+Needless to say, there is a multitude of settings to explore here.
+I would encourage anyone who wants to create digital paintings to do a deep dive into the various settings when creating their next masterpiece.
+In fact, you can discover more about painting with the Mixer Brush in Adobe Photoshop here.
+However, for this tutorial, we are just concerned about using the Mixer Brush tool with the following settings.

-This setting will simulate a steady flow of thick paint.
-When a gradient or mixture of colours is sampled for use with this brush setting it will create a variety of colour combinations based on the direction and orientation of your stroke.
-Try going from right to left, left to right, bottom to top, top to bottom and any variety of orientations for different colour combinations using the same colour sample.
+These settings will simulate a steady flow of thick paint.
+When a gradient or mixture of colours is sampled with this brush setting it will create a unique colour combination.
+This colour combination will then brush in the same orientation but change depending on the direction of your stroke.
+Try going in any variety of directions for different coloured strokes using the same colour sample.

-STEP TWO Using the Mixer Brush “paint” a few curvy lines.
+Using the Mixer Brush “paint” a few curvy lines on different layers.

-STEP THREE Add depth with dropshadows in one of two different ways.
-Either use the dropshadow function in the Blending Options window or create drop shadows using the shapes of the gradient lines.
+You can create drop shadows in one of two different ways.
+The first way is by using the drop shadow function in the Blending Options window.
+Second, you can create the abstract colour blobs shadows using the outline of their shapes.
 Below shows the latter.

-BONUS STEPS Use the Liquify filter to make the brush strokes more blob-like before adding dropshadows.
-Make the brush tip large when working in the filter panel and click and drag very slowly and slightly in order to get subtle deviations and smooth blobs.
+Use the Liquify filter to make the brush strokes more blob-like before adding drop shadows.
+Make the brush tip large when working in the filter panel and click and drag very slowly and slightly to get subtle deviations and smooth blobs.

-Layering your dropshadows to make the depth more realistic.
-When objects are layered on top of each other in 3D space their shadows cast differently according to their distance from each other.
-In order to create this illusion easily and quickly, we need to apply layers of shadows and remove the objects from each dropshadow layer according to their position in space.
+Layering your drop shadows to make the depth more realistic.
+When objects are layered on top of each other in 3D space their shadows are cast differently according to their distance from each other.
+To create this illusion easily and quickly, we need to apply layers of shadows and remove the objects from each drop shadow layer according to their position in space.
 The closer the top object is to the object below the smaller the offset from the object casting the shadow.